bok1c4/Books/Operating-Systems/notes/os-three-pieces/Operating-Systems-3-Easy-Steps.md

 #### Problems with this current development of MLFQ

-1. Starvation:
+1. **Starvation:**
-    If there are too many interactive processes the long-running ones would never get to be processed (they will consume all of the CPU time)
+    If there are **too many interactive processes the long-running ones would never get to be processed (they will consume all of the CPU time)**

-2. Gaming the Scheduler:
+2. **Gaming the Scheduler:**
   Someone can rewrite the program to **game the scheduler**.
-It means that it can write it to use 99% of the time slice and in last possible moment to issue an I/O request, with that keeping the same priority.
+It means that it can write it to **use 99% of the time slice and in last possible moment to issue an I/O request, with that keeping the same priority.**

-### Attempt #2: The Priority Boost
+### Attempt #2: The Priority Boost (Time Period - Fixing Starvation)

+To not starve the long-running process, with many interactive ones.
+We need to add a new rule to the scheduler.

+**Rule 5: After some period of time, move all the jobs in the system to the topmost queue.**

+The **Time Period** is the time length, which tells to the scheduler **when all the jobs should be pushed to the topmost queue (highest priority).**

+**There is also a concern what time is set for Time Period, if its sets too high, long-running jobs could starve.
+If its set too low, an interactive jobs may not get a proper share of the CPU.**

+The values like time-period are sometimes referred to as **voo-doo constants**.

+### Attempt #3: Better Accounting (Time-Slice used - Fixing Gaming the Scheduler)

+The solution here is to perform **better accounting of the CPU time at each level of MLFQ.**
+**Instead of forgetting how much of a time-slice a process used at given level, the scheduler should keep track of it.**

+**Rule 4: One a job uses up its time allotment at a given level (regardless of how many times it has given up the CPU), its priority is reduced**

+#### Explained

+Without any protection from
+gaming, a process can issue an I/O just before a time slice ends and thus dominate CPU time.
+With such protections in place, regardless of the I/O behavior of the process, it slowly moves down the queues, and thus cannot gain an unfair share of the CPU.

+> [!TIP] Avoid Voo-Doo Constants
+> Time Period should be avoided if possible (says in the book)
+> Too much complication with tables, configuring everything